 Premium domains (and many other digital assets), like wine or cheese, get better with age.
 This might sound like a tacky metaphor, but there’s plenty of evidence that the value of domains tends to increase with time, and it’s not just because good things happen to those who wait.

-There are many professional challenges for anyone managing a team of direct reports – and once in a blue moon, you might face the rare situation of losing everyone in your team, something I can relate with.
+There are many professional challenges for anyone managing a team, yet once in a blue moon, you might face the rare situation of losing every direct report in your team.

 This is my account of the story and recommendations on how to avoid finding yourself in this unlucky situation.

-2018 is the year I managed to sell my first premium domains.
+2018 is the year I managed to sell my first premium domain.